WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 Traditional reviewing assumes implementation is the primary artifact.
 Agentic reviewing requires the opposite.
 Interface and intent must be the artifact, and implementation treated as refinement.

 That demands a deeper understanding of fundamentals like type systems, logic, semantics, threat modeling, and protocol reasoning.
-Not because we're becoming academics, but because verification literacy is the job.[^VerifyUnderstand] Education should reflect this paradigm shift, relying less on pragmatic details and more on a big-picture understanding of good systems design.[^AgenticRefactoring]
+Not because we're becoming academics, but because verification literacy is the job.
+Education should reflect this paradigm shift, relying less on pragmatic details and more on a big-picture understanding of good systems design.[^VerifyUnderstand][^AgenticRefactoring]

 ## Compilers for Agentic Loops